-Employee, Student, Volunteer, Home Maintenance & Repair provider
+Employee, Student, Volunteer, Home Maintenance and Repair provider

-An expression of dissatisfaction about the service, actions or lack of action by Links2Care or a point-of- care personnel acting on behalf of Links2Care
+An expression of dissatisfaction about the service, action or lack of action by Links2Care or point-of- care personnel acting on behalf of Links2Care

 Person(s) lodging complaint

-If a stakeholder reasonably believes that a Links2Care service level or care experience is unsatisfactory or unacceptable, they are encouraged to share their feedback with us, to voice their concern and enable us to improve the area that requires development or improvement.
-Stakeholders, who bring forward such concerns in good faith need not fear any reprisals from Links2Care.
-Conversely, if a service or care experience has been exceptional, we encourage this feedback as well, to enable us to build on this success.
+If a stakeholder reasonably believes that a Links2Care service level or care experience is unsatisfactory or unacceptable, they are encouraged to share any complaints with us, to voice their concern to enable us to improve the area that requires development or improvement.
+Stakeholders who bring forward such concerns in good faith need not fear any reprisals from Links2Care.

-To ensure convenience and accessibility for our stakeholders, Links2Care offers a variety of opportunities to provide feedback: electronically, in writing, by telephone, or, of course, in person.
+To ensure convenience and accessibility for our stakeholders, Links2Care offers a variety of opportunities to forward concerns: electronically by email or by Links2Care’s website: https://www.links2care.ca/feedback/, in writing, email, by telephone, or in person.

-If dissatisfaction expressed by a client or stakeholder is identified directly to a point-of-care personnel, it is the responsibility of that point-of-care personnel to report the complaint to his/her supervisor immediately.
+If dissatisfaction is expressed by a client or stakeholder directly to point-of-care personnel, it is the responsibility of that point-of-care personnel to report the complaint to his/her supervisor immediately.

 Links2Care will use the information obtained during the information gathering process to improve services and/or enhance the care experience of the client and or their caregiver or family.

-The Director of the service about which a complaint is being provided, is responsible for ensuring that all complaints are investigated appropriately within the established timeline and according to the impact of the event.
+The service area Director of which the complaint was made, is responsible for ensuring that all complaints are investigated appropriately within the established timeline and according to the impact of the event.

-The Chief Executive Officer and Privacy Officer will be kept apprised of all complaints that are not resolved to mutual satisfaction by the Director responsible for the service within a timely manner.
-Links2Care will track all feedback, whether favourable or unfavourable and include this in our quality improvement annual review.
+The Chief Executive Officer will be kept apprised of all complaints that are not resolved to mutual satisfaction by the Director responsible for the service within a timely manner.
+Links2Care will track all complaints and include this in our quality improvement annual review.

-- All stakeholders have the right to provide Links2Care with feedback about the quality of our care or services.
-Clients and/or their caregiver or family will be informed of our Feedback Policy upon admission to service, as permitted by privacy guidelines and with client consent.
+- All stakeholders have the right to provide Links2Care with concerns about the quality of our care or services.
+Clients and/or their caregiver or family will be informed of our Client Complaint Policy upon admission to service, as permitted by privacy guidelines and with client consent.

-- Any Links2Care point-of-care personnel is required to report the complaint to their direct supervisor or on-call supervisor within 24 hours of receipt.
+- All Links2Care point-of-care personnel are required to report the complaint to their direct supervisor or on-call supervisor within 24 hours of receipt.

 - The supervisor will contact the complainant within 48 hours to acknowledge receipt of their complaint and will review the information provided and the process to achieve resolution.
-Timelines may be accelerated if complaints concern health and/or safety related to client safety or Links2Care care or service personnel.
+Timelines may be accelerated if complaints concern health and/or safety related to client safety or Links2Care personnel.

-- Links2Care personnel will investigate the complaint for the purpose of seeking to understand perspectives and to support resolution.
+- Links2Care Leadership will investigate the complaint for the purpose of seeking to understand perspectives and to support resolution.

-- The supervisor or director is responsible for providing updates to the complainant as necessary, for sharing the results of the information gathering and analysis process and for discussing options to support resolution.
+- The Manager or Director is responsible for providing updates to the Complainant as necessary, for sharing the results of the information gathering and analysis process and for discussing options to support resolution.

-- Outcome of the information gathering process leading toward resolution will be provided in writing and shared with the client and complainant.
+- Outcome of the information gathering process leading toward resolution will be provided in writing and shared with the Complainant.
 The resolution will also be shared with Links2Care personnel, as appropriate, to support quality and/or process improvement.

 Ontario Patient Ombudsman.ca

-If resolution to an expressed concern cannot be found, the contact information of the Office of the Patient Ombudsman will be shared: 1-888-321-0339 or Patient Ombudsman
+If resolution to an expressed concern cannot be found, the contact information of the Office of the Patient Ombudsman will be shared: 1-888-321-0339 or www.patientombudsman.ca